FraunhoferISST/template-repository/README.md

-# Construct-X Template Repository
+# Fraunhofer ISST Template Repository

-Template repository for Construct-X.
+Template repository for Fraunhofer ISST.

 ## About
 Use this template during repository creation to include relevant files and a default configuration.
 For your project, please add a description with additional details about your project here.